 About two weeks before heading out of town I contacted the pharmacy about test strips.
 Four phone calls later, I’ve transferred my prescription and insurance has denied my refill.
 SOB!
 I quickly remind myself – I’m not leaving the country so NO need to worry.

 Upon Ryan’s recent return home from hitting the slopes, we laughed about his “holy shit” moment when he was almost snowed in with little to no insulin.
 I’ll let him share his story, but these adventures made me realize that having diabetes takes on a whole new level of planning when I am lucky enough to take a vacation.

 The DDG is all about sharing real life experiences so I would LOVE to hear about your traveling tips and debacles.
-I can always use a good laugh and who knows, maybe your advice can save a fellow diabetic from some unnecessary stress.
+I can always use a good laugh and who knows, maybe your advice can save a fellow PWD from some unnecessary stress.